Carroll Smith-Rosenberg: This Violent Empire

-Her latest book project both continues Smith-Rosenberg's interest in American “Others” and reaches back to her own Caribbean heritage.
-The project explores the concept of modern citizenship as emerging from intense interactions among four violent events in the Atlantic world: the U.S., French, Haitian and Irish Revolutions.
-It “focuses on the complex triangulation of race, slavery, and gender, using them to examine the contradictions and ambivalence lying at the heart of both citizenship and, most especially, of liberal political thought” (Aspen Institute, n.d.).
+Her latest book project both continues Smith-Rosenberg's interest in American "Others" and reaches back to her own Caribbean heritage.
+The project explores the concept of modern citizenship as emerging from intense interactions among four violent events in the Atlantic world: the U.S., French, Haitian and Irish revolutions.
+It focuses on the complex triangulation of race, slavery, and gender, using them to examine the contradictions and ambivalence lying at the heart of both citizenship and, most especially, of liberal political thought.
+(Aspen Institute, n.d.)

 Teaching

-Smith-Rosenberg began her teaching career at the University of Pennsylvania, in the 1960s when few women found positions in Ivy League institutions, teaching initially as an adjunct in the School of General Studies.
-In 1972 she became an assistant professor in both the Psychiatry and the History departments of the University.
-At Penn she founded and served as an early director of the University's Women's Studies Program (1982–1995).
+Smith-Rosenberg began her teaching career at the University of Pennsylvania in the 1960s when few women found positions in Ivy League institutions, teaching initially as an adjunct in the School of General Studies.
+In 1972 she became an assistant professor in both the psychiatry and the history departments of the university.
+At Penn she founded and served as an early director of the university's Women's Studies Program (1982–1995).

 From 1996 until her retirement in 2008 Smith-Rosenberg taught at the University of Michigan, Ann Arbor, where she is the Mary Frances Berry Collegiate Professor of History, American Culture, and Women's Studies (emerita).
-At Michigan, she served as graduate chair of the American Culture Program and director of the Atlantic Studies Initiative, which she helped to establish.
-She has also been a visiting scholar at a number of academic institutions, including Columbia University, New York University, the City University of New York Graduate Center, and the Ecole des Hautes Etudes des Sciences Sociales, Paris.
+At Michigan, she served as graduate chair of the American Culture Program and director of the Atlantic Studies Initiative, which she helped establish.
+She has also been a visiting scholar at academic institutions, including Columbia University, New York University, the City University of New York Graduate Center, and the Ecole des Hautes Etudes des Sciences Sociales, Paris.